 Upon closing of the July 3, 2023 acquisition, the then existing Usiminas shareholders agreement governing the relationship between the T/T Group, the NSC Group and Previdência Usiminas was replaced by a new shareholders agreement setting forth a new governance structure for Usiminas.
 The T/T Group is now entitled to nominate a majority of the Usiminas board of directors, the chief executive officer and four other members of Usiminas' board of officers.
-Of the positions allocated to the T/T Group, Tenaris retains the right to nominate one member of Usiminas' board of directors and one member of Usiminas' board of officers.
+Of the positions allocated to the T/T Group, Tenaris retains the right to nominate one member of Usiminas' board of officers.
 Ordinary decisions may be approved with a 55% majority of Usiminas' control group shares.